Nursing

 Prerequisites

-NURS 444 : RN-BS Population Health
+NURS 444 : RN-BSN Population Health

 2 Theory, 1 Clinical/Lab